-From my experience working at over 8 different companies over 20 years (professional office environments), I have identified two distinct groups of working people.
+From my experience working at over 8 different companies over 20 years (typical office environments), I have identified two distinct groups of working people.
 There are the people for whom career success and growth is most important and valued.
 On the other side of the coin are working people who keep working at a job that offers both security and work-life balance.
 You might fall somewhere in between the spectrum as I have at different stages of my working life.

 Who: People that focus on career growth at the cost of a healthy work-life balance can be heard saying…

 Who: People who keep the same job in order to maintain a predictable work-life balance often say the this…

 Which camp do you fall into?
 Are you like many people who wish to put balance first but feel trapped in a career achievement cycle?
 I’ve met many people who start out putting their career ahead of time off goals simply because they need to earn more money and prove themselves on the job.
 Later on they reach a point where they enjoy their career but want to get off the work-work treadmill.

 Ask yourself if your own job situation affords you the opportunity to maintain a stable job as you turn the focus towards work-life balance.

 For the longest time I was a firm believer that #1 was the best option.
 I always worked hard and accepted additional responsibility to earn that next promotion.
 Taking pride in exceeding expectations over and over again is professionally (and personally) rewarding in so many ways.
 I just accepted whatever work-life balance was available.
 It was my assumption that the status-quo of work-life balance was a given.
 People wait until they retire to have lots of time off, right?